-- Choose to use Medicare-eligible providers who agree to the PFFS Plan's terms and conditions of payment in order to receive coverage under the plan. - Present their member ID card and inform the provider of PFFS Plan membership prior to each visit and prior to receiving covered services. - Confirm that the provider agrees to be deemed.

-• Find another provider who agrees to be deemed if the current provider refuses to accept the PFFS Plan's terms and conditions of payment (except in emergencies).
+- Choose to use Medicare-eligible providers who agree to the PFFS Plan's terms and conditions of payment in order to receive coverage under the plan. - Show their member ID card and tell the provider that they are a member of a PFFS Plan before each visit and before getting covered services. - Confirm that the provider agrees to be deemed. - Find another provider who agrees to be deemed if the current provider refuses to accept the PFFS Plan's terms and conditions of payment (except in emergencies).